Annotations that can be created and exported from Pix4D Cloud are:

 2. Only mesh (.obj) is available: Coordinates are computed with respect to an arbitrary project origin (0, 0, 0).

-Distances, areas and markers can be exported in three different formats:
+Distances, areas, volumes and markers can be exported in three different formats:

-- GeoJSON (georeferenced annotations): Available in both the 2D Map and 3D Model views.
+- GeoJSON (georeferenced annotations): Available both in the 2D and 3D views.

-- CSV (properties of the annotations only): Available in both the 2D Map and 3D Model views.
+- CSV (properties of the annotations only): Available both in the 2D and 3D views.

-2. On the left sidebar, click Annotations.
-This highlights all annotations in the current view.
+2. On the left sidebar, click on the annotation layer's name.
+This highlights all the annotations of the layer in the current view.